Muvon/yoda/README.md

 ```

 Change template for docker-compose.yml file in docker/containers/test/container.yml.
-Now add this container to cluster.yml file.
+Now add this container to Envfile file.

 We are done.
 Build it and start with just one command now: